StackVista/stackstate-docs/use/views/k8s-metrics-perspective.md

 ## Ordering

-Metric charts are ordered based on the priority of the associated telemetry stream.
-The priority of a stream can be configured in the [Telemetry Inspector](/use/metrics/browse-telemetry.md).
+Metric charts are ordered on priority and name.
+Both are configured on the [metric binding](/use/metrics/k8s-add-metrics.md).